carderne/leaflet-gsheets/README.md

 # leaflet-gsheets

+⚠️⚠️ **Note for people who've forked this in the past:**
-**Note: this previously used [Tabletop.js](https://github.com/jsoma/tabletop) but apparently it will stop working in September 2020 (thanks Google), so I've switched this repo over to [PapaParse](https://github.com/mholt/PapaParse).
-Anyone using the old code should try to switch over!**
+This previously used [Tabletop.js](https://github.com/jsoma/tabletop) but apparently it will stop working in September 2020 (thanks Google), so I've switched this repo over to [PapaParse](https://github.com/mholt/PapaParse).
+Anyone using the old code should try to switch over!

 How to create a simple [Leaflet](https://leafletjs.com/) web map that automatically pulls data from two simple Google Sheets tables.
 Sidebar created using [leaflet-sidebar-v2](https://github.com/nickpeihl/leaflet-sidebar-v2), and Google Sheets connection with [PapaParse](https://github.com/mholt/PapaParse).